Luligu/matterbridge-shelly/README.md

 ## How to use it

 You may need to set some config values in the frontend.

 Changing configuration after the controller is already paired may cause the controller to see the device as new devices and reset their configuration.
+You may need to wait a few minutes that the controller reads again all endpoints.

 Wait that the plugin has been configured before changing the config.

 ### username